frengelk/Susy1LeptonAnalysis/README.md

 *Getting moved to the respective wiki pages, keeping it right now*

+Please read the respective wiki pages for open questions.

 ### Getting started

 For setting up the needed environment and intialising your framework, check out https://github.com/frengelk/Susy1LeptonAnalysis/wiki/Getting-started